thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 Without looking at the above notes:
 The Sage is responsible for describing in as much detail as they can recall the git flow.
-The Scribe is responsible for drawing out a diagram dipicting the git flow **as described by the Sage**
+The Scribe is responsible for drawing out a diagram depicting the git flow **as described by the Sage**

 Don't worry, the point isn't to check to see that you memorized 100% of the git flow 10 seconds after we walked though it.
 Now close your laptops!